By Anke Zimmermann, BSc, FCAH

 I also have to say, Kudos to the family for sticking with it.
 This case took almost two-and-a-half years to solve.

 After this case, I can say that we should all suspect vitamin K shot injuries in children with irritability and restlessness as well as insomnia.
 Considering the epidemic of ADHD and other neurological issues in children I can’t help but think that many of those cases may have been impacted by vitamin K shots.
-Of course the many vaccines and even ultrasound and other modern medical practices can and do also irritate and impact the developing nervous system.
+Of course the many vaccines and even ultrasound and other modern medical practices also have potential to irritate and impact the developing nervous system.

 When advising expecting parents we can suggest oral vitamin K to be given after birth as a supplement instead of the shot.
 Using homeopathy during labour and delivery, especially Arnica, would also greatly reduce the risk of hemorrhagic disease of the newborn.

-I am so grateful for homeopathy, we have at our disposal such a safe, effective method of care, not only for prevention and treatment of illness, but also for the identification of causative factors for illness.
+I am so grateful for homeopathy, we have at our disposal such a safe, effective method of care, not only for recovery from illness, but also for the identification of causative factors for illness.
 My special thanks go to Tinus Smits and CEASE Therapy for introducing me to thinking along those lines.

-Homeopathy, especially isotherapy can easily identify the culprits causing chronic disease.
-This, of course, is a tremendous threat to the pharmaceutical industry as with homeopathy we can unmask all the horrible damage it is doing to our children and humanity in general.
+Homeopathy, especially isotherapy has great potential to identify the culprits causing chronic disease.
+This, of course, is a tremendous threat to the pharmaceutical industry as with homeopathy we can potentially unmask all the horrible damage the chemical industry is doing to our children and humanity in general.

 But do not give up hope, I believe that the good wins in the end and that in the future, homeopathy will become the standard of care for the treatment of all pregnant mothers, infants and children.

 Anke is a classically trained homeopath who practices in Sooke, BC.
 She has been in practice for 28 years and has a special interest in childhood developmental and behavioural disorders.